iLab-DSU/imarika-weather-pipeline/README.md

 ## 📧 Contact

-For questions or support, please contact lubanga.derrickn@gmail.com.
+For questions or support, please contact the development team.

 ---